Ar0nJames/Robotics2_JacobianandPT_Group5_Cartesian-Manipulator_2024/README.md

 ## Introduction ➡️

 <a name="introduction"></a>
-The Cartesian Manipulator, also known as a rectilinear or gantry robot, operates using the Cartesian coordinate system, characterized by three linear joints that move along the X, Y, and Z axes.
+**The Cartesian Manipulator** , also known as a rectilinear or gantry robot, operates using the Cartesian coordinate system, characterized by three linear joints that move along the X, Y, and Z axes.
 This project delves into the development and analysis of the Cartesian Manipulator, offering an in-depth look at its components and operational principles.

 Historically, Cartesian manipulators emerged in the mid-20th century as versatile tools for industrial automation, benefiting from their straightforward design and ease of control.
 Initially employed in applications such as material handling and machining, these robots have evolved to perform more complex tasks, including precise assembly and intricate welding operations.
 The simplicity and reliability of Cartesian manipulators have made them a staple in various manufacturing processes, providing a foundation for more advanced robotic systems.